-Our external spend is worth in the region of £83 million per year and covers a wide range of opportunities for suppliers.
+Our external spend is in excess of £100 million per year and covers a wide range of opportunities for suppliers.

 UKAEA manages and posts opportunities through EU Supply to the platforms Contracts Finder and Find a Tender.
 Contracts Finder is a one-stop-shop for suppliers to identify contract opportunities.
 For opportunities above EU Procurement thresholds, we advertise on Find a Tender.

-Expressions of interest, requests to participate or enquiries, where applicable, should be submitted directly to the named Contracts person in the advertisement who is responsible for that package of work.
+Expressions of interest, requests to participate or enquiries, where applicable, should be submitted directly to the Procurement representative named in the advertisement who is responsible for that package of work.

 Selection questionnaires (SQs) will be clearly stated within the procurement advertisements and will require submission of information about competencies, qualifications, organisation and relevant experience for the particular project advertised.

 UKAEA’s Procurement Pipeline is reviewed and published every quarter and outlines probable, upcoming procurement opportunities with relevant details such as the responsible procurement officer who can be contacted for more information.

 Note that information may be subject to change.

 Routes to market

 We use a number of methods to purchase goods and services.
 The approach taken will depend on the contract value, type of product/service, the complexity of the requirement and the duration of the agreement

 Low value off the shelf purchases (current threshold <£20,000) – a simple purchase order with terms and conditions is issued for low value purchases.
 See

-Opportunities – Contracts are set up following a competitive tender exercise or single supply contacts are set up in exceptional circumstances.
-Tender exercises are published as opportunities on the Cabinet Office Contracts Finder portal
+Opportunities – Contracts are set up following a competitive tender exercise or single supply contracts are set up in exceptional circumstances.
+Tender exercises are published as opportunities on the Cabinet Office Contracts Finder or Find a Tender portals

-Collaborative supply agreements – we use the government negotiated collaborative agreements wherever possible, and places contracts through the Government Procurement Service portal
+Collaborative supply agreements – we use the government negotiated collaborative agreements wherever possible, and place contracts through the Government Procurement Service portal